gdgphilippines/devfestph2017-files/pages/landing.md

 -----
 # Sponsors

-The Grandest Technology Conference in the Philippines woud like to thanke our sponsors.
+The Grandest Technology Conference in the Philippines woud like to thank our sponsors.
 =====
 sponsorsData:json
 -----